pocketbase/js-sdk/README.md

     isValid: boolean    // checks if the store has existing and unexpired token

     // methods
-    clear()                    // "logout" the authenticated User or Admin save(token, model)         // update the store with the new auth data onChange(fn(token, model)) // register a store change listener callback function }
+    clear()            // "logout" the authenticated User or Admin save(token, model) // update the store with the new auth data }
 ```